martabal/qbittorrent-exporter/README.md

 ### Contribute

 Contributions are welcome!
-To get started, copy and rename the `.env.example` file to `.env`, move it to the `src` folder, and run `make dev` from the root directory.
+To get started, copy and rename the `.env.example` file to `.env`, and run `just dev` from the root directory.